Introduction to MVNA MVNE MVNO

 Often described as “Smaller operators“, “SIM only” or “No contract“, they provide mobile services similar to mobile operators, and are known as Mobile Virtual Network Operators – or MVNO

-First launched in the UK in 1999, MVNO’s has spread across the globe, and at the end of 2019, there were more than 1300 MVNOs, in 82 countries.
+First launched in the UK in 1999, MVNO’s has spread across the globe, and today there are more than 1600 MVNOs, in 90 countries.

 Mobile Virtual Network Operator (MVNO)